Are Air Purifiers Worth It?

 - Testing in 2015 by University of Washington for reduction in ammonia from the home

-For Filterless Air Purifier Technology, let’s use Airocide.
+Next, for Filterless Air Purifier Technology, let’s use Airocide.
 Founded in 2007, Airocide products have a fan that draws the air from your home into the unit.
 The home air is slowly pushed across hollow glass tubes coated with what is called a catalyst that facilitates the chemical process known as Photocatalytic Oxidation.
 It is safe, efficient, and has been proven to produce no harmful by-products.
 This is the same process that NASA used as a VOC (Volatile Organic Compound) air purifier on the International Space Station.
 Airocide has now leveraged this technology to purify air in our own homes here on Earth.
 The APS-300 model (which I own and use every day in my own home) costs $999.00.

 Airocide Air Purifier "Worth It" Street Credibility: